alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ASJCollectionViewFillLayout](https://github.com/sudeepjaiswal/ASJCollectionViewFillLayout) - A flow layout style UICollectionViewLayout that fills the full width of the collection view.
 * [AWCollectionViewDialLayout](https://github.com/awdigital/AWCollectionViewDialLayout) - UICollectionViewLayout for displaying cells in a semi-circle with a nice fish eye effect.
 * [CollectionViewParallaxScrolling](https://github.com/ole/CollectionViewParallaxScrolling) - An implementation of a custom UICollectionViewLayout that demonstrates WhatsApp-style parallax scrolling in a collection view.
+* [CollectionViewSlantedLayout](https://github.com/yacir/CollectionViewSlantedLayout) - CollectionViewSlantedLayout is a subclass of UICollectionViewLayout allowing the display of slanted content on UICollectionView.
 * [CSStickyHeaderFlowLayout](https://github.com/jamztang/CSStickyHeaderFlowLayout) - Parallax, Sticky Headers, Growing image heading, done right in one UICollectionViewLayout.
 * [DMDynamicWaterfall](https://github.com/malcommac/DMDynamicWaterfall) -  UICollectionView Waterfall Layout with UIKit Dynamics.
 * [DynamicHeightForCollectionView)](https://github.com/sagarshirbhate/DynamicHeightForCollectionView) - Simple solution for Dynamically adjust view as a blocks.Dynamically adjust height of collection view.
 No more White spaces.